UND-ACM/git-talk/UND_ACM_GitTalk.md

 git branch
 ```

-We'll populate each branch and then merge them.
+We'll populate each branch and then merge them, just as we had done earlier with `main` and `origin/main`.

 ```sh
 git switch jeff-branch